patrikreali/patrikreali.github.io/content/_index.md

 To empower individuals and organizations to achieve their full potential through:

 *   **Personalized Coaching & Mentoring:** Gain valuable insights and guidance on navigating career challenges, enhancing leadership skills, and unlocking your professional aspirations.
-Or get help filling your swiss taxes or planning your finances.
+Or get help filling your Swiss taxes or planning your finances.
 You decide.
 *   **Consulting:** Receive expert advice on optimizing project execution, improving team dynamics, and achieving business objectives.
 *   **Development:** Realize exciting projects, aim for simplicity.